vmware-archive/gp-r/HomePage.md

 At its core, an R function in PivotalR:

 1. Translates R model formulas into corresponding SQL statements
-2. Executes these statements on the database
+2. Executes these statements on the cluster
 3. Returns summarized model output to R

-This allows R users to leverage the scalability and performance of in-database analytics without leaving the R command line.
+This allows R users to leverage the scalability and performance of in-database/in-Hadoop analytics without leaving the R command line.
 All of the computational heavy lifting is executed in-database, while the end user benefits from a familiar R interface.
 Compared with respective native R functions, we observe a dramatic increase in scalability and a decrease in running time, even after normalizing for hardware differences.
-Furthermore, data movement -- which can take hours for big data -- is eliminated via PivotalR.
+Furthermore, data movement -- which can take hours/days for big data -- is eliminated via PivotalR.

 Key features include the following: